This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Habitat Influence on Bird Sounds

-Urban birds shift to higher frequencies, while forest dwellers develop low-pitched calls that penetrate vegetation.
+Urban birds shift to higher frequencies to overcome city clamor, while forest dwellers develop low-pitched calls that travel better through dense vegetation.

 Geographic Location and Sound Evolution